 The course is suitable for all situations: traditional classrooms meeting daily, co-op groups meeting once or twice a week, or independent study.
 All students need some interaction with a parent or teacher.
 While students benefit from the interaction of a group class, it isn’t required by this course.
-The 409-page, self-guided student text makes it easy for students to work independently, although parents should be checking textbook exercises and evaluating written work on a daily basis.
+The 415-page, self-guided student text makes it easy for students to work independently, although parents should be checking textbook exercises and evaluating written work on a daily basis.
 Some student exercises might be completed directly in the student text while many will need to be done in a separate notebook.

-Even if writing a “researched” paper seems daunting for your student, Watson makes that skill as well as the others taught in this course very attainable by teaching them in increments with instruction, encouragement and examples.
+Even if writing a researched paper seems daunting for your student, Watson makes that skill as well as the others taught in this course very attainable by teaching them in increments with instruction, encouragement, and examples.
 Watson’s casual and friendly writing style and her injection of humor also help students overcome any aversion to writing.

 The course reflects a Christian viewpoint.
 It’s written in a way that a Christian teacher with an audience of Christian students would experience as a matter-of-course.
 For example, persuasive essay lessons mention hot-button topics like the morality of suicide and the use of embryonic stem cells.
 The entire chapter on writing a researched position paper uses the topic “icons of evolution” as its exemplary theme.
-This does not mean that every lesson is connected to Scripture or spiritualized in some way.
+This does not mean that every lesson is connected to scripture or spiritualized in some way.
 Watson is obviously in touch with the broader literary world with references to well-known authors and their works, and she’s also in touch with her students’ world as you can tell from her occasional references to popular culture.

-The Power in Your Hands makes a an excellent follow-up course for students who have completed Watson’s Jump In course or others such as Janie Cheaney’s Wordsmith: A Creative Writing Course for Young People or Karen Newell’s Write On!
+The Power in Your Hands makes an excellent follow-up course for students who have completed Watson’s Jump In course or others such as Janie Cheaney’s Wordsmith: A Creative Writing Course for Young People or Karen Newell’s Write On!
 Even inexperienced homeschoolers and those who have no confidence in their ability to teach students how to write should find it easy to use.